hakaneroztekin/design-patterns-in-java/README.md

 [+] It provides pre-built objects instead of creating it from scratch.

 [-] It gets complicated when objects are too complex and/or have circular dependencies.

+### 5. Singleton
+Singleton pattern enabled us to create a single instance of a class, then re-use when needed.
+Singleton class has two responsibilities; generating a single unique instance of a class, providing a global access point to that class.

+[+] Guarantees there is a single instance of a class.

+[-] Requires special attention in a multi-threaded environment.

+[-] Since it has static methods, it is hard to unit test.

+[-] Violates single responsibility principle since it has two responsibilities.